-The 2012 OMAS includes a separate section that asks questions about a selected child in the household.
+The 2015 OMAS includes a separate section that asks questions about a selected child in the household.
 We do not administer theses questions with the selected child.
 Instead, a proxy adult will be identified to complete the survey.
-The proxy adult will be the most knowledgeable person in the household to answer questions about the child.
+The proxy adult for Landline cases will be the most knowledgeable person in the household to answer questions about the child.
 It is possible that the selected proxy may not be the same person selected to answer the adult survey.
+Cell phone cases assume the owner of the phone is the most knowledgeable adult and will not ask this question.
+If a cell phone respondent for the child proxy answers "Don't know" 3 times in a row, the survey will skip to the end.